 A WORD ON WORDS, the long-running literary program created by Nashville Public Television, was hosted by the remarkable journalist John Seigenthaler for more than 40 years.
 John engaged our audiences with intelligent, thoughtful and surprising discussions about literature and the lives of authors.
 NPT is committed to building on this tradition of literary discussion with an exciting new version of A WORD ON WORDS.
 The updated format is designed to be accessible to more viewers on air, online and through our many community partners.
-This newly designed series of 2- to 3-minute programs, hosted by Nashville authors J.T.
-Ellison and Mary Laura Philpott, are fresh, contemporary and engages viewers on both books and literary topics, while also introducing viewers to locations around Nashville.
+This newly designed series of 3-minute programs, hosted by Nashville authors J.T.
+Ellison and Mary Laura Philpott, are fresh and contemporary, engaging viewers on books and literary topics while also introducing viewers to interesting locations around Nashville.

 A WORD ON WORDS broadcasts on NPT Sundays at 10:26am, Thursdays at 7:26pm and throughout the NPT and NPT2 schedule.